brotkrueml/sdbreadcrumb/README.md

 ## Requirements

-The extension works with TYPO3 8 LTS, TYPO3 9 LTS and TYPO3 v10.
+The extension supports TYPO3 8 LTS, TYPO3 9 LTS and TYPO3 10 LTS.

 ## Why should you use this extension?